opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Description
 -----------

-Usage: CONV(x, a, b) converts the number x from a base to b base
+Usage: CONV(x, a, b) converts the number x from a base to b base.

-Argument type: x: string, a: integer, b: integer
+Argument type: x: STRING, a: INTEGER, b: INTEGER

-Return type: string
+Return type: STRING

 Example::